ajaxray/geek-life/README.md

 ## :keyboard: Keyboard shortcuts

+Shortcut key for a pane/element will be marked with underline (e,g, "<u>P</u>roject" as project pane title).

 Some shortcuts are global, some are contextual.
 Contextual shortcuts will be applied according to focused pane/element.
 You'll see a currently focused pane bordered with double line.

 In case writing in a text input (e,g, new project/task, due date), you have to `Enter` to submit/save.